kevinpiovezan/kevinpiovezan/README.md

 </p>

 <p align="left">
-  👨‍🎓 I'm currently studying at Udemy, with <a href="https://github.com/luizomf">Profº Luiz Otávio Miranda</a> and at Coursera's,
+  👨‍🎓 I'm currently studying at Udemy, with <a href="https://github.com/luizomf">Profº Luiz Otávio Miranda</a> and at Digital House's,
-<a href ="https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer">IBM Full Stack Cloud Professional course </a>
+<a href ="https://certifiedtechdeveloper.com.br">Certified Tech Developer </a>
 </p>
 <p align="left">
- 🤓 I'm currently focused on learning the ins and outs of Web Programming with JavaScript and it's variations and functions, such as: Node.js, TypeScript, Express.js, React.js, Next.js, React Native
+ 🤓 I'm currently focused on learning the ins and outs of Web Programming with JavaScript and it's variations, such as: Node.js, TypeScript, React.js, React Native, Next.js
 </p>

 <p align="left">❤️ **interests:** ⚽️ play soccer, 📺 watch movies, series and animes, 🎶 listen to old music, 📚 read books, 🎮 play video games.</p>